azigler/pinwheel/README.md

 - Telnet and [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) support
 - Data storage in JSON files, no database required
 - Web server bound to state (for a website and/or API)

-## :snake: Example Game *(Snakelines)*

-A dedicated development server for Pinwheel can be found at [https://mud.andrewzigler.com](https://mud.andrewzigler.com), called *Snakelines*.
-This game is the most up-to-date version of Pinwheel that's available and has many experimental features not yet commited to the repository.
-For now, the best way to access it is by connecting your favorite telnet client to `mud.andrewzigler.com`, `port 4000`.

-This server is an easy way to try out the engine without downloading it, and the environment is intended as a sandbox.
-During the development of Pinwheel, *[Snakelines](https://mud.andrewzigler.com)* will serve as a catalyst for engine's opinions.
-Even though it's being used to showcase the features of the engine, *Snakelines* is also a game being developed in earnest.
-The development of *Snakelines* is in its infancy and drives many of the decisions behind this project. *Snakelines* is based on worldbuilding materials that have been crafted for nearly a decade and applied in various mediums.

 ## :chart_with_upwards_trend: Roadmap